-SAM supports and believes in the essence of 20-7-1326, MCA (formally HB745, 2019 Legislative Session) a law mandating Montana pupil online personal information protection.
+SAM supports and believes in the essence of 20-7-1326, MCA a law mandating Montana pupil online personal information protection.
 SAM also recognizes and identifies challenges to the implementation of the law including, but not limited to, management oversight at the local and state level; legal ramifications and consequences of non-compliance and vendor violations; and further views this law as an unfunded mandate obligating local school districts to perform legal requirements without a suitable funding mechanism.